 Ok we know that men are more likely to cheat because they have to “spread their seed” to maximize potential offspring.
 While women need to choose wisely and stay put because they have to stay close to their offspring.
 With breakups we need to apply the same principles.
 Women have to be psychologically invested for at least the possibility of pregnancy.

 Then it ends and girls think that their sorrow and broken heart will be never-ending.
-Of course everything has a beginning middle and end.
-And feelings come and go.
-Pain doesn’t last forever.
-And emotions dont have to define you.
+Yet pain doesn’t last forever.
+And emotions dont have to define us.
 All the cliches keep coming.
-But the stages of grief are there.
+But the stages of grief are still there.

 Turns out boys need to redirect their energy.
 They don’t have time to sit around and mope.
 They have to hunt and gather.
 Moping doesn’t serve them from the biological standpoint (says a large research study).
-But wait for it – because they don’t sit around crying they don’t necessarily grow from their mistakes, and end up feeling bereft later, when you’re finally stronger and better!
+But wait for it – because they don’t sit around crying they don’t necessarily grow from their mistakes, and end up feeling bereft much later, when you’re finally ready to get on with it.

 - “Generally speaking, men get their self-esteem from the social status of being coupled-up, whereas women get it from the sense of connection.
 These differences are likely to impact the way men and women behave after a break-up.”